 - The Atlantis of the Sands: The Long Search for the Lost City of Ubar.

-- To the Ends of the Earth: The Transglobe expedition was the first journey around the Earth’s polar axis, setting new standards for achievement.
+- To the Ends of the Earth: The Transglobe expedition was the first journey around the Earth’s polar axis.

-Presentations (with or without slides or video) vary in length from 30 to 75 minutes and are available as a motivational keynote or after-dinner speech.
+Presentations vary in length from 30 to 75 minutes and are available as a motivational keynote or after-dinner speech.